rdavisau/loadassembly-for-pcl/README.md

 There really aren't many use cases.
 This doesn't do any magic tricks and you are still subject to native platform constraints when it comes to loading assemblies at runtime.
 Specifically, you can't do it on WinRT, and on iOS you can only do it while running under the Simulator.

 ##### That didn't answer the question!
-Ok - If you want to code against the popular `portable-net45+wp8+wpa81+win8+MonoAndroid10+MonoTouch10+Xamarin.iOS10` profile, and you want to be able to load assemblies at runtime on platforms that support it, and you're happy to work around it or disable the functionality if you find you're running on a platform that doesn't support it, then this is for you.
+Ok - If you want to code against the popular `profile 259`, and you want to be able to load assemblies at runtime on platforms that support it, and you're happy to work around it or disable the functionality if you find you're running on a platform that doesn't support it, then this is for you.

 ##### Cool, how do I do it?
 First, be a good citizen and check that you're running on a platform that supports runtime assembly load: